 If you plan to visit Pikes Peak or other summits during your trip, you should check the usual temperature for the time of year you will visit.
 It could be vastly different from Denver and Colorado Springs.
 Yes, even in the summer months.

-Also, keep in mind that it will be cooler in the mountain towns than in the Front Range cities.
+Also, it will be cooler in the mountain towns than in the Front Range cities.
 The day I was in Breckenridge, the daytime temperatures were about 10 degrees (Fahrenheit) lower than in Denver and Colorado Springs.

 Remember what I said about layers, folks.
 By nightfall, the air had cooled down significantly, and I returned to my lodging in Breckenridge for my fleece jacket before dinner.